MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 NDIS Poll Mode is an OS controlled polling execution model that drives the network interface datapath.

-((Main problem is solves: improves the system function so it doesn't get overwhelmed?
--does it provide faster packet processing? when would onewantsot use this?

-OR (for ex) How RSS improves system performance))

-NDIS Poll Mode offers an alternative to the traditional NDIS datapath model where I/O operations are deferred to DPCs.
+NDIS Poll Mode offers an alternative to the traditional NDIS datapath model where drivers defer I/O operations to DPCs.
 In place of DPCs, NDIS polls the miniport driver for receive indications and send completions.

 Poll Mode gives the OS more flexibility when making scheduling decisions and moves the complexity of those decisions away from NIC drivers into NDIS.
-To achieve this, Poll Mode provides the following functionality:
+To achieve this, Poll Mode provides:
 1. A mechanism for the OS to exert back pressure on the NIC.
 2. A mechanism for the OS to finely control interrupts.